Yollyliu/Database_leetcode/README.md

 # Database_leetcode

-The solutions that for question leetcode.
+The solutions that for leetcode database question.